cjfuller/KAshboard/README.md

 ### BigQuery Setup

+Go [here](https://code.google.com/apis/console/b/0/?noredirect#project:124072386181:access) and scroll to the bottom to **Service accounts**.
+You'll see a client ID in the form of ...@developer.gserviceaccount.com.
+Put that into the secrets as `bqClientId`.

+Full instructions are [here](https://developers.google.com/bigquery/authorization#service-accounts) if you want more context.

-Follow the instructions [here](https://developers.google.com/bigquery/authorization#service-accounts) to get a *p12* file.
-Then, run:
+Next, generate a private key and get a *p12* file.
+Then run:
 ```bash
 openssl pkcs12 -in <long-hex-string>-privatekey.p12 -out bigquery.pem -nodes
 ```
 to generate a *pem* file.
 Both file extensions are in the gitignore.

-Note that you'll also see a client ID.
-Paste that into the secrets too!

 ## Widget guidelines